Hughp135/hughp135.github.io/README.md

 [![Discord Clone App](https://i.imgur.com/bziNHVn.png)](https://chatapp.pubg.pet)
 I made a clone of the popular chat app Discord using Angular 5 and MongoDB/Node (with Typescript).
 Source code is at: [https://github.com/Hughp135/angular-5-chat-app](https://github.com/Hughp135/angular-5-chat-app).

 ### Bounties system for a game [Live Demo](https://www.osustuff.org/bounties/)
 [![Bounties System](https://i.imgur.com/Hb71H6T.jpg)](https://www.osustuff.org/bounties/)
 A website for people to place bounties for people to set scores on the game osu!
-This website is built using Angular 7 and uses a Laravel/MySQL back-end and is used by lots of members of the community to challenge each other in the game.
+This website is built using Angular 7 and uses a Laravel/MySQL back-end.

 ### Automated Tournament System for a game - [Live Demo](https://play.osustuff.org)